microsoft/FabConRTITutorial/docs/workshop.md

 ![alt text](assets/fabrta73.png)

 1. Select your Workspace in the left pane.
 In our example it is **RTI Tutorial**.
-If you are doing the Lab at FabCon please select the workspace that has been provided to you.
+If you are doing the Lab at dataMinds Connect please select the workspace that has been provided to you.
 Then click on **+ New Item**.
 In the popout window scroll a little bit down and select **Eventstream**.

    ![alt text](assets/image_task05_step01.png)